tmotagam/sqlite-electron/README.md

 This is the function for executing multiple queries using sql scripts this function returns only true so never use any SELECT command in the sql scripts.

-You have to give absolute path of the script.
+You have to give absolute path of the script or give the script`s content directly as well.

 eg: script.sql